Suvroneel/Credit-Eligibility-Analyzer/README.md

 # Suvroneel Nathak — The Loan Eligibility Engine

-This repository contains my submission for the **SDE Intern (Backend)** assignment.
-It showcases a backend pipeline that ingests user CSVs, discovers relevant loan products, matches users to eligible loans based on rules, and triggers notifications.
+This project a backend pipeline that ingests user CSVs, discovers relevant loan products, matches users to eligible loans based on rules, and triggers notifications.

 The solution is implemented using n8n automations, Docker, Python, and a structured SQL schema.